FLOKITOTO/SGBD/readme.md

-# DOCUMENTATION API RESTFUL
+# API RESTFUL DOCUMENTATION

-Système simple de base de données (SGBD) en Nodejs sans aucun framework avec des BASES DE DONNEES IN MEMORY ainsi q'un stockage péreen asynchrone, les données ne doivent pas être perdues en cas d'arrêt.
+Simple database system (DBMS) in Nodejs without any framework with IN MEMORY DATABASES and asynchronous perennial storage, the data must not be lost in case of shutdown.
-Le système doit être RESTFUL.
-Toutes les interactions avec la base de données se font via des appels de web services avec des commandes curl.
+The system must be RESTFUL.
+All interactions with the database are done via web services calls with curl commands.
-Voici l'organisation des données en base avec des tables et les différents PATH.
+Here is the organization of the data in the database with tables and the different PATH.

 ## Sommaire